The Riley Report

 Also, I enjoy guiding others to their dream trip!
-I am the Manager of a successful worldwide hunting and fishing travel agency named Link’s Wild Safaris.
+I am the owner of a successful worldwide hunting and fishing consulting agency (Riley’s Outdoor Consulting).
 I work with individuals and corporate groups, assisting them in the tough decisions you have to ask before taking an expensive vacation!
-Consulting with our team costs you nothing.
-Our outfitting partners pay us.
+Consulting with me will cost you nothing.
 It just makes sense to me to use an agent.
-Do you think if you call an outfitter direct they will every give you an unfortunate reference to call?
+Do you think if you call an outfitter direct they will ever give you an unfortunate reference to call?
 Do you think you might get shoulder dates?
-There are way too many variables not to use our team.
+There are way too many variables not to use my services.
 Again, no cost to you.

 The Riley Report will also discuss gear that myself or a member of my group of guides and outfitters will review.
 Trust the men and women that use the equipment in the field.
 We don’t get paid to write reports; we do it to make your days in the field more enjoyable.

 The Riley Report will be different than my other business sites as I will share with you travel secrets I have learned over the years.
 Again not to profit, but to help you.
 So, in essence, The Riley Report will showcase other travel deals I find outside the hunting and fishing genre.

 Finally, The Riley Report will showcase my adventures.
 Give you insight on where I travel and share photos.